 Searching for a Job on a Visit Visa / Tourist Visa in Dubai

 Arriving in on a tourist visa or visit visa, you have the option to search for jobs in the UAE.
-This is good compared to other countries where you are not allowed to search for jobs with a tourist visa.
+This is good compared to other countries where you are not allowed to search for jobs at all.

 According to a report from GulfNews, there is a 50,000 AED Fine for people caught working on a visit visa and will be banned from entering the UAE.
 Aside from that, companies who employ individuals will also face penalties.